Cindy Jebb: Career at West Point

 Jebb's earlier duties at the U.S. Military Academy (West Point) included her time from 2006 to 2009 as co-chair for West Point's Self-Study for the decennial Middle States Commission on Higher Education accreditation.
 She also became both professor and head of the academy's Department of Social Sciences.
 It was reported on June 16, 2016, that President Barack Obama appointed Colonel Jebb to the position of dean of West Point, replacing Brigadier General Timothy Trainor.
 She became the 14th dean at West Point, and the first female officer to hold the position.
 A week after her appointment, she was promoted to brigadier general on June 24.

 She retired from military service and relinquished her position as dean to a newly promoted brigadier general, Shane Reeves, on May 28, 2021.

+Post-military career

 Ramapo College of New Jersey

 On March 5, 2021, it was announced that Jebb would be Ramapo College's fifth president, succeeding Dr. Peter Philip Mercer.
 She began as president on July 6, 2021.

 Personal life

-Jebb is married to her academy classmate, Joel Jebb, with whom she has three children, Ben, Alex and Olivia.
+Jebb is married to her academy classmate, Joel Jebb, with whom she has three children.